UIHP-Challenges/UIHP-Challenges-April23/student/README-part2.md

    - Update the content of the div on the DOM to be our current data.

-5. Now that the `dataToView` function either converts our JS to be viewed on the DOM or makes the actual updates to the DOM, we need to adjust our event handlers.
-Instead of updating the data AND updating the DOM elements on the page in each handler, they should only make changes to the underlying data.
-Remember: Changes to the data should invoke the `dataToView` function so the `view` is always up to date.
+5. Now that the `dataToView` function uses our JS data to update the DOM content, we need to make sure it is invoked after our data changes.
+What adjustments can we make to our event handlers so that they only make changes to the underlying data, and what should happen as soon as a change is made?

 6. While it may not be efficient, we can have our `dataToView` run so often that nay change to data will instantly propagate using a [`setInterval`](https://developer.mozilla.org/en-US/docs/Web/API/setInterval) function at a rate that is close to the browser refresh rate.
 Use `setInterval` to implement this.